internetoftim/build-with-ag2/README.md

 ## 📂 Featured Agentic Apps

+- Travel Planner: An trip planning swarm system that create an itinerary together with a customer.
 - E-Commerce Custom Service for Order Management: A smart, agent-driven system that makes order tracking quick and easy while simplifying returns for both logged-in and guest users.